 InterRAI has been selected by the HSE to be the single assessment tool for older people, and if the disability version of this system were to work well, there could be obvious benefits in having a common language and assessment framework over the life course.
 New evidence from the UK shows that the FACE family of needs assessment tools, already used by some HSE and other mental health service providers here, may provide a better match of resources to assessed need than In Control’s RAS 5.
 As the ultimate purpose of our study is to examine how a common needs assessment system could be used to guide allocation of resources, it would be prudent to take the opportunity to test the FACE system with disability service users at the same time as testing InterRAI.

-It is proposed to test these two systems, as an extension of the previous feasibility study, in the first half of 2013.
-The National Disability Authority has invited the participating organisations in the greater Dublin area from Phase 1 to take part in this exercise, and it is anticipated there will be about 40 participating service users covering a spectrum of disability, support needs and living arrangements.
+During 2013 the two systems were tested, as an extension of the previous feasibility study.
+The National Disability Authority invited the participating organisations in the greater Dublin area from Phase 1 to take part in this exercise, and there were 40 participating service users covering a spectrum of disability, support needs and living arrangements.

 The National Disability Authority will prepare an advice paper, in line with the recommendations contained in the Value for Money and Policy Review, based on this feasibility study.
 This will guide on the optimal choice of a resource allocation model and how indicative costings should be arrived at, based on such a model.